savanpatel/ha-analyzer/README.md

 # how
 ha-analyzer parses for the haproxy logs and stores in mysql db.
 Please read WIKI for setting up and running ha-analyzer.
+###haproxy-analyzer
+  haproxy-analyzer  mines  haproxy logs  and  stores them into database.
+Later  they  can  be analyzed against type of request, response code, time taken etc parameters.

+###ha-ui
+  the  ha-ui  mines  data  from  the  database and gives  various  view  for  the  requests.

 #prerequisite
  python modules: